leozqin/etl-markup-toolkit/README.md

 # ETL Markup Toolkit
-ETL Markup Toolkit (EMT) is spark-native tool for doing ETL in a sustainable, reproducible, and low-code manner.
+ETL Markup Toolkit (EMT) is spark-native tool for doing ETL transformations (the "T" in ETL) in a sustainable, reproducible, and low-code manner.
 The tool achieves by providing an abstraction of a spark workflow using configuration.
 Unlike traditional ETL tools, the configuration is done using `yaml`, and so is completely human-readable, compatible with source control, and easy to learn.

 Another advantage of the tool over traditional ETL tools, the tool translates configuration directly into `spark`/`pyspark` commands without the use of any UDFs or custom serialization, which can hurt performance, and natively integrates with the `DataFrame` API.
 Finally, the tool and configuration is designed to be highly sub-scriptable.

 To learn a little more about the philosophy behind EMT and use cases where it can excel, [please check out my blog.](https://www.leozqin.me/introducing-etl-markup-toolkit-emt/)

+# Terminology and Taxonomy

+The following is a glossary of terminology that is used within EMT.
+Hopefully, this section can serve as a reference for the rest of the documentation.

+1. ETL Process - an ETL Process is the container for all activities that are orchestrated by EMT.
+An ETL Process is described by a configuration file and (optionally) a param file.
+2. Configuration - a configuration describes the activities that the ETL Process should conduct.
+A configuration is composed of one or more workflows.
+3. Params - a supplement to the configuration that contains additional information.
+Individual actions within a workflow can be modified by the params file.
+4. Workflow - a container for a view of data that is being processed by the ETL Process.
+A workflow is composed of one or more actions.
+Each workflow corresponds to a pyspark DataFrame and it is modified mutably by the actions contained within it.
+5. Action - an individual transformation that is applied to a Workflow by the ETL Process.
+Actions are referenced by their name and accepts arguments, which vary depending on the action that is being used.
+Actions are applied to the workflow in the order that they are defined within the workflow.
+There are over 30 actions supported by EMT.

+To use an object-oriented programming metaphor:
+1. You can think of the Configuration as the class that contains the business logic for the transformation.
+2. The ETL Process executes an instance of the Configuration.
+3. The params are instance variables which can vary across different instances of the same Configuration.
+4. Workflows within a Configuration are methods of a class.
+5. Actions are function calls within a method.

 # How to Use
 ## Requirements